 National Prescription Drug Take Back Day Promotes Safe Disposal of Dangerous Medications

-The Hospital and Healthsystem Association of Pennsylvania (HAP) urges residents of the commonwealth to take advantage of National Prescription Drug Take Back Day, Saturday, October 28, between 10 a.m. and 2 p.m.
+The Hospital and Healthsystem Association of Pennsylvania (HAP) urges residents of the commonwealth to take advantage of National Prescription Drug Take Back Day, Saturday, October 27, from 10 a.m. to 2 p.m.

-The National Prescription Drug Take Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse and medications.
-This is the fourteenth year for the coordinated effort between the U.S. Drug Enforcement Administration and state and local law enforcement officials.
+The National Prescription Drug Take Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the public about the potential for abuse of medications.
+This is the fifteenth year for the coordinated effort between the U.S. Drug Enforcement Administration (DEA) and state and local law enforcement officials.

 Prescription drug misuse, abuse, and overdose is a major health issue across the country.
 The escalation of the opioid epidemic has made these types of initiatives even more critical.

-During the April 2017 National Prescription Drug Take Back Day, Pennsylvania hosted 321 collection sites, the second largest number of locations in the country.
+During the April 2018 National Prescription Drug Take Back Day, Pennsylvania hosted 311 collection sites.
 The state collected nearly 38,000 pounds of prescription drugs.

 Many Pennsylvania hospitals offer safe, secure ways to dispose of any prescription medication.
 If you need to discard a prescription drug, visit your local hospital, find disposal locations and information at the federal or state websites, or call local law enforcement.